Pennsylvania Licensing Overview for a Barber

 - Chemical Relaxing

-Barbers will be sent an official notice from the Board detailing their results from both examinations.
-If successful, barbers will be eligible and licensed to practice within the state of Pennsylvania.
+Barbers will be sent an official notice from the board detailing their results from both examinations.
+If successful, barbers will be eligible and licensed to practice within the state.

 Ensure your license remains up to date

-Licensed barbers are required to update their license each even year on April 30th.
+Licensed barbers are required to renew their license in even-numbered years by April 30.
 This can be done easily online through the Pennsylvania State Board’s online license renewal portal.
 There is a $109 renewal fee for this license.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Pennsylvania.
+There is currently no ongoing education needs for barbers during their licensing period in Pennsylvania.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.